edgedb/edgedb/docs/guides/auth/index.rst

-If you use the Email and Password provider, in addition to the ``require_verification`` configuration, you'll need to configure SMTP to allow EdgeDB to send email verification and password reset emails on your behalf or set up webhooks for the relevant events:
+If you use the Email and Password provider, in addition to the ``require_verification`` configuration, you'll need to configure SMTP to allow
+|Gel| to send email verification and password reset emails on your behalf or
+set up webhooks for the relevant events:

 - ``ext::auth::WebhookEvent.EmailVerificationRequested``